capacityapp/integration-service/README.md

 DB_HOST: the hostname for the database
 MATTER_QUERY:  the query you wish the integration service to run in order to get matters.
 CLIENT_QUERY: the query you wish the integration service to run in order to get clients.
+PROFILE_QUERY: the query you wish the integration service to run in order to get profiles.
+HISTORIC_UTILISATION_QUERY: the query you wish the integration service to run in order to get historic utilisation.
 MATTER_BATCH_SIZE: the matter batch size, defaults to 2000 database rows
 CLIENT_BATCH_SIZE: the client batch size, defaults to 2000 database rows
+PROFILE_BATCH_SIZE: the profile batch size, defaults to 2000 database rows
+HISTORIC_UTILISATION_BATCH_SIZE: the historic utilisation batch size, defaults to 10000 database rows
 ```
-Make sure the queries supplied return the fields following the naming schema laid out in “How the API Works”
+Make sure the queries supplied return the fields following the naming schema in https://swagger.capacityapp.io/swagger/#/.
+Note, for the historic utilisation table you must also include an email column.

 Example file:
 ```